Leadership: Group

-Self-leadership

-Self-leadership is a process that occurs within an individual, rather than an external act.
-It is an expression of who we are as people.
-Self-leadership is having a developed sense of who you are, what you can achieve, what are your goals coupled with the ability to affect your emotions, behaviors and communication.
-At the center of leadership is the person who is motivated to make the difference.
-Self-leadership is a way toward more effectively leading other people.
-Self-leadership is associated with conscientiousness, openness, extraversion, and transformational leadership.

 Biology and evolution of leadership

-Mark van Vugt and Anjana Ahuja in Naturally Selected: The Evolutionary Science of Leadership (2011) present cases of leadership in non-human animals, from ants and bees to baboons and chimpanzees.
+Mark van Vugt and Anjana Ahuja in Naturally Selected: The Evolutionary Science of Leadership present cases of leadership in non-human animals, from ants and bees to baboons and chimpanzees.
 They suggest that leadership has a long evolutionary history and that the same mechanisms underpinning leadership in humans appear in other social species, too.
 They also suggest that the evolutionary origins of leadership differ from those of dominance.
-In a study, Mark van Vugt and his team looked at the relation between basal testosterone and leadership versus dominance.
+In one study, van Vugt and his team looked at the relation between basal testosterone and leadership versus dominance.
 They found that testosterone correlates with dominance but not with leadership.
 This was replicated in a sample of managers in which there was no relation between hierarchical position and testosterone level.

-Richard Wrangham and Dale Peterson, in Demonic Males: Apes and the Origins of Human Violence (1996), present evidence that only humans and chimpanzees, among all the animals living on Earth, share a similar tendency for a cluster of behaviors: violence, territoriality, and competition for uniting behind the one chief male of the land.
+Richard Wrangham and Dale Peterson, in Demonic Males: Apes and the Origins of Human Violence, present evidence that only humans and chimpanzees, among all the animals living on Earth, share a similar tendency for a cluster of behaviors: violence, territoriality, and competition for uniting behind the one chief male of the land.
 This position is contentious.
 Many animals apart from apes are territorial, compete, exhibit violence, and have a social structure controlled by a dominant male (lions, wolves, etc.), suggesting Wrangham and Peterson's evidence is not empirical.
 However, we must examine other species as well, including elephants (which are matriarchal and follow an alpha female), meerkats (which are likewise matriarchal), sheep (which "follow" in some sense castrated bellwethers), and many others.

 By comparison, bonobos, the second-closest species-relatives of humans, do not unite behind the chief male of the land.
 Bonobos show deference to an alpha or top-ranking female that, with the support of her coalition of other females, can prove as strong as the strongest male.
 Thus, if leadership amounts to getting the greatest number of followers, then among the bonobos, a female almost always exerts the strongest and most effective leadership.
 (Incidentally, not all scientists agree on the allegedly peaceful nature of the bonobo or with its reputation as a "hippie chimp".)

 Myths

-Leadership, although largely talked about, has been described as one of the least understood concepts across all cultures and civilizations.
-Over the years, many researchers have stressed the prevalence of this misunderstanding, stating that the existence of several flawed assumptions, or myths, concerning leadership often interferes with individuals' conception of what leadership is all about (Gardner, 1965; Bennis, 1975).
+Leadership has been described as one of the least understood concepts across all cultures and civilizations.
+Many researchers have stressed the prevalence of this misunderstanding, stating that several flawed assumptions, or myths, concerning leadership interfere with people's conception of what leadership is about.